 What has happened?
 You can already suspect the culprit: the use case has a clear seasonality.
 Let's explore how you can do the root-cause analysis to confirm.

 When the ML model performance goes down, the data is often to blame (if you face a data quality issue).
 Otherwise, it can provide the necessary context to interpret the reasons (for example, if you face data or concept drift).
 Looking at the data is always the first step!

-To find the root cause of the decay, you can generate the Evidently Data Drift dashboard.
+To find the root cause of the decay, you can generate the Evidently Data Drift report.

 For simplicity, you can do it only for the numerical features.
 Categorical features in this dataset are not so informative in terms of drift as they basically tell you the day of the week and season.

 Here is the data drift evaluation result if you compare the previous week to the training data.
 Five out of seven features shifted.

 You can interpret what's happening: the weather has changed.
 It literally got warmer.

 Here is an example of the temperature distribution.